zdravkov/kendo-docs/getting-started/framework/draganddrop/overview.md

         });
     </script>

-> If a `hint` is not specified the user will not have any visual indication that the item is being dragged.
+> The `hint` configuration option must be specified in order for the user to have a visual indication of the dragged item.

 ### Creating a list/table with draggable items

-Draggable widget itself does not support binding to DataSource which is why the developer should bind the DataSource to ListView or Grid and initialize Draggable for it.
+The Draggable widget itself does not support binding to DataSource.
+The developer may bind a DataSource instance to a ListView or a Grid widget and initialize a Draggable widget for it.
-Usually the data is retrieved from the remote server **asynchronously** which means that at the time when Draggable is initialized the items that should be draggable are not yet rendered.
+If the data is retrieved from a remote server **asynchronously**, by the time the Draggable is initialized the items that should be draggable will not be rendered yet.
-In order this to be resolved, the developer should initialize Draggable for the parent container and use `filter` option to specify which child items will be draggable.
+Because of this, you should initialize the Draggable widget on the parent container and use the `filter` draggable configuration option with a selector that matches the Grid/ListView item elements.

+#### ListView with draggable items

     <div id="listA"></div>

     <script>
         //create dataSource
-        var listA_DS= new kendo.data.DataSource({
+        var listA_DS = new kendo.data.DataSource({
             data: [
                 { id: 1, item: "Item 1" },
                 { id: 2, item: "Item 2" }